Modelling of Novel Heat Pipe Design using ANSYS Fluent

 Novel Heat Pipe

-The heat pipe is essentially made form 3D printed molybdenum and has internal capillaries lined with lithium.
-This structure is designed to sustain heat fluxes upto 20MW/m2, resembling to conditions in tokamaks.
+The heat pipe is made from 3D-printed molybdenum with internal capillaries lined with lithium.
+The structure is designed to sustain heat fluxes up to 20 MW/m², resembling conditions found in tokamaks.

 Working Principle